paradime-io/social-media-data-modeling-challenge/README.md

 * `consolidate_job_roles` - macro to consolidate redundant job roles. e.g. if pattern matching finds 'engineer' and 'software engineer' in a job post, choose 'software engineer'
 * `get_job_experience_level` - macro to find experience level required of job position

-In `scripts/`
+In `scripts/`:
 * `sentiment_analysis.py` - Python script to determine the sentiment of a post
 * `nmf_topic_modeling.py` - Python script to perform topic modeling with NMF
+* `unpivot_sentiment_scores.sql` - Not a model, but SQL used to pivot sentiment score table from topic modeling output

 ## Methodology
 ### Tools Used
 - Paradime: SQL and dbt™ development
 - MotherDuck: Data storage and computing
-- Hex: Data visualization (SQL for analysis & Python `nltk` library for sentiment analysis, topic modeling)
+- Hex: Data visualization (SQL for analysis & Python `seaborn` library for visualization, `nltk` library for sentiment analysis, topic modeling)

 ### Applied Techniques